Special Educational Needs & Disabilities (SEND)

 At Hoyle Court Primary School, we provide a broad and balanced curriculum for all our children and we are committed to the principle of inclusive classrooms.

-we work closely to the guidelines of the SEND Code of Practice 2014.
+We work closely to the guidelines of the SEND Code of Practice 2014.
 Click here to download a copy.

 All teachers are responsible for planning a differentiated curriculum that meets the needs of specific groups of children and responds to their diverse learning needs.
-We use our best endeavors to secure special educational provision for pupils for whom this is required.
-In such cases, extra support will be provided, a special programme will be developed to overcome the difficulties that he/she faces and an Graduated Approach Plan (GAP) drawn up (alongside parents, child and school) to monitor and track the progress of that individual child.
+We use our best endeavours to secure special educational provision for pupils for whom this is required.
+In such cases, extra support will be provided, a special programme will be developed to overcome the difficulties that he/she faces and a Graduated Approach Plan (GAP) drawn up (alongside parents, child and school) to monitor and track the progress of that individual child.

-A child or young person has special educational needs (SEND) if he or she has a learning difficulty or disability (SEND) which calls for special educational provision to be made for him or her.
+A child or young person has special educational needs if he or she has a learning difficulty or disability which calls for special educational provision to be made for him or her.
 A learning difficulty or disability is a significantly greater difficulty in learning than the majority of others of the same age.
 This may be:

 • Communication and interaction